kevinzunigacuellar/web/src/pages/blog/dark-mode-in-astro.md

 heroImage: /public/assets/darkmode.jpeg
 setup: import Image from '../../components/Image.astro'
 publishDate: 2021-04-25
-description: Perfect dark mode implementation to your Astro 🚀 website with tailwindcss
+description: Perfect dark mode implementation for your Astro 🚀 website with tailwindcss
 ---

 Some of the most popular websites use dark mode.
 It's a great way to make your